tilek/random/principles/general/communication/feedback.md

 - Publicly only talk positively or neutrally about people, even if you think they are unethical

-  - Misstep example: Posting an Instagram post about a woman from Kyrgyzstan that claimed to have worked at Google.
+  - Misstep example: Writing and publishing an Instagram post about a woman from Kyrgyzstan that claimed to have worked at Google.
     It attracted a lot of negativity.
 A lot of people on the Internet didn't go into details.
     It challenged my relationship with several people I like and respect.